Temple University professor claims all White people are 'connected to racism'

 "I do not support anti-Semitism, killing Jewish people, or any of the other things attributed to my speech.
 I have spent my life fighting these things," he added.

-Both Hill and Temple University did not immediately return Fox News' requests for comment on his latest remarks.
+Temple University did not immediately return Fox News' request for comment on Hill's latest remarks.